glentner/SLiPy/README.md

 	"""
 	Spectrum objects consist of a `data` vector, and optionally a
 	`wavelength` vector (accessed with .data and .wave respectively).
+    (+, -, *, /, +=, -=, *=, /=) are overloaded.
+The LHS spectrum is the
+    reference and the RHS spectrum is resampled onto the wavelength space of the LHS spectrum before applying operations pixel-wise.
 	"""
 	def __init__(self, argument, **kwargs ):
 		"""